Towards a Fairer Non-negative Matrix Factorization: Contributions and Organization

 \subsection{Organization}

-In Section~\ref{sec:related-works}, we present related works in fair unsupervised learning techniques, particularly dimensionality reduction.
-We provide an overview of NMF, its applications, and existing algorithms in Section~\ref{sec:background}.
-In Section~\ref{sec:fairer-NMF}, we further discuss the objective function of Standard NMF and define the fairness criterion of our proposed NMF formulation called \fnmf.
-Then, in Section~\ref{sec: fnmf-algorithms}, we present two algorithms for solving \fnmf.
-Lastly, in Section~\ref{sec:num-exp}, we present numerical experiments on synthetic and real data to demonstrate the performance of \fnmf.
+In \cref{sec:related-works}, we present related works in fair unsupervised learning techniques, particularly dimensionality reduction.
+We provide an overview of NMF, its applications, and existing algorithms in \cref{sec:background}.
+In \cref{sec:fairer-NMF}, we further discuss the objective function of standard NMF at the group level and define the fairness criterion of our proposed NMF formulation called \fnmf.
+Then, in \cref{sec: fnmf-algorithms}, we present two algorithms for solving \fnmf.
+Lastly, in \cref{sec:num-exp}, we present numerical experiments on synthetic and real data to demonstrate the performance of the algorithms.